adamhl8/shellrunner/README.md

 ## Advanced Usage

-A note on compatability: ShellRunner should work with on any POSIX-compliant system (and shell).
+A note on compatibility: ShellRunner should work with on any POSIX-compliant system (and shell).
 No Windows support at this time.

 Confirmed compatible with `sh` (dash), `bash`, `zsh`, and `fish`.